The Born series for $S$-wave quartet $nd$ scattering at small cutoff values: Perturbative expansions: the ordinary and inverted Born series

-In the left and right panel of Fig.~\ref{fig;a4-born-Lam12}, we numerically calculate and plot curves of the scattering length $a_4$ expanded around the weak coupling limit and the unitary limit, respectively, as functions of $\Lambda$.
+In the left and right panel of Fig.~\ref{fig;a4-born-Lam12}, we numerically calculate and plot curves of the scattering length $a_4$ obtained from the ordinary and inverted Born series, respectively, as functions of $\Lambda$.
 Curves labeled by ``LO" are results which include only the leading order term, $b_0$, those by ``NLO" are results up to next-to-leading order (NLO) which include first two terms in the brackets in Eq.~(\ref{eq;a-born1}) and (\ref{eq;a-born2}), and those by ``NNLO" are results up to next-to-next-to leading order (NNLO) which include all terms in the brackets.

-In the left panel of Fig.~\ref{fig;a4-born-Lam12}, one can see that a region of the cutoff $\Lambda$, where the curves of $a_4$ obtained from the terms up to NLO and NNLO expanded around the weak coupling limit agree with $a_4^{th}$, is quite small, up to about 10~MeV.
+In the left panel of Fig.~\ref{fig;a4-born-Lam12}, one can see that a region of the cutoff $\Lambda$, where the curves of $a_4$ obtained from the terms up to NLO and NNLO in the ordinary Born expansion agree with $a_4^{th}$, is quite small, up to about 10~MeV.
 It would be a natural consequence of the perturbation around the weak coupling limit because the perturbation would converge when the scale $\Lambda$ becomes smaller than a typical scale of the process.
 In the present case, it may be $a_4^{th}$ ($1/a_4^{th}\simeq 31.4$~MeV), and thus it converges when the cutoff $\Lambda$ becomes much smaller than $1/a_4^{th}$.
-In the right panel of Fig.~\ref{fig;a4-born-Lam12}, on the other hand, we find that the region where $a_4^{th}$ is reproduced is broaden, up to about 100~MeV due to the two or three terms (up to NLO and NNLO, respectively) of the Born series expanded around the unitary limit.
+In the right panel of Fig.~\ref{fig;a4-born-Lam12}, on the other hand, we find that the region where $a_4^{th}$ is reproduced is remarkably broaden, up to about 100~MeV due to the two or three terms (up to NLO and NNLO, respectively) of the inverted Born series.